 After the photo was lost, the data are not always lost, just not visible or readable because the entry index of the system makes a unique mark on those data, hinting this area can be written over by other new data.
 So keep in mind: do not put more photos or other data in the same place where your lost picture was stored, since once you put other new files in it, this free space will be overwritten by others, which makes it difficult to recover lost photos.

-2. The sudden power-off of the camera or computer could lead the photo lost too.
+2. The sudden power-off of the camera or computer could lead to the photo loss too.
 Once that happens, the transferring process would be interrupted forcibly, and some of your photos might be lost.

 3. If your computer doesn't have enough space to store more photos, the data transferring would not be finished until some space is released.
 If you "Cut"- 'Paste' the picture and keep on moving it, the photo would be lost.